osmdavi/Sales_Dashboard_MavenRoasters/README.md

 ### Key findings:
 - Hell's Kitchen leads in sales revenue.
 Astoria and Lower Manhattan follow closely behind.
 - Coffee and Tea are the top-selling products.
 Coffee and Tea sold 89,250 units and 69,737 units respectively.
 - Sales revenue is trending upward.
-June closed out the tracked period with $154,530 in net sales.
+June was the highest grossing month, closing out the tracked period with $154,530 in net sales.
   - Coffee generated $64,789 in profit from 21,444 units sold.
   - Tea followed closely behind, earning $46, 243.15 from 16,401 units sold.
-- 6AM - 10AM should be the most staffed hours.
+- On average 6AM-10AM are the busiest hours.

 ### Recommendations:
 - Prioritize Coffee and Tea in marketing efforts since they drive the highest revenue.